garylli/wi21-cse110-lab4/part1/part1.md

 17. It prints How Are You? since 2 > 1 so it evaluates to true.

 19. `[6, 8, 10]` is returned since it takes every number within the array and calls doSomething.
 After doSomething is called, it calls the function declared in the function call with array[i] + 2, so it adds 2 to the number in the array and then multiplies it by 2.
 Therefore, we get 1 + 2 = 3 * 2 = 6, for the first number and so on.

+21. It prints out 1 4 3 2 with each number on a separate line.
+It's because it logs 1, 4, and then 3, and then 1 second later 2.
+The timeout runs only after the functions code is ran, so even though 3 has a timeout of 0, it's outputted after 4.